petermartens98/Banking-App-in-C/README.md

 # Banking-App-in-C
-This code is a simple banking app that allows users to deposit, withdraw, and check their account balance.
+This C code is a simple banking app that allows users to deposit, withdraw, and check their account balance.
 It uses a struct to store the user's account number and balance.
 The program prompts the user to enter an account number and initial balance, and then displays a menu with options for depositing money, withdrawing money, checking the account balance, and quitting the program.